ibexa/documentation-developer/docs/search/search_criteria_and_sort_clauses.md

 As Search Criteria and Sort Clauses are value objects which are used to define the query from API perspective, they're common for all storage engines.
-Each storage engine needs to implement its own handlers for the corresponding Criterion and Sort Clause value object, which will be used to translate the value object into a storage-specific search query.
+Each storage engine needs to implement its own handlers for the corresponding Criterion and Sort Clause value object, which are used to translate the value object into a storage-specific search query.

 As an example take a look at the [`ContentId` Criterion handler](https://github.com/ibexa/core/blob/main/src/lib/Search/Legacy/Content/Common/Gateway/CriterionHandler/ContentId.php) in Legacy search engine or [`ContentId` Criterion handler](https://github.com/ibexa/solr/blob/main/src/lib/Query/Common/CriterionVisitor/ContentIdIn.php) in Solr search engine.

 ## Custom Criteria and Sort Clauses

-Sometimes you will find that standard Search Criteria and Sort Clauses provided with [[= product_name =]] are not sufficient for your needs.
-Most often this will be the case if you have a custom Field Type using external storage which cannot be searched using the standard Field Criterion.
+Sometimes you can find that standard Search Criteria and Sort Clauses provided with [[= product_name =]] are not sufficient for your needs.
+Most often this is the case if you have a custom field type using external storage which cannot be searched using the standard Field Criterion.

 !!!note